Caro04lin/BRL-Project/README_Website.md

    ```
 3. Go to Docker Desktop, then enter in website and click on the link below frontend : http://localhost:8080/

-### How to use the web site for action prediction in construction painting sector
+### How to use the web site for action prediction

-Choose one deep learning model between:
+1. Choose one deep learning model between:
 - LSTM
 - GRU
 - CNN-GRU
 - TCN

+2. Ensure all prerequisites are completed where instructions are provided in the information icon.
+3. Click on the button "Check Prerequisites", which verify that all conditions were filled.
+   Option: Click on the button "Display the camera's screen" to see the screen of the wireless camera.
+4. Click on the button "Start the Collecting Data" to start motion prediction.
+Prediction can be paused or stopped using the "Pause" and "Stop" buttons.
+If multiple models are runned at the same time, the predictions can be stopped with the "Stop all models" button.